JMU-CS/c-test-framework/README.md

 `expected` folder, and 3) add a corresponding line to `itests.include`.

 Note that there is no "code" for integration tests and thus there are no "private" integration tests.
-If you wish to have integration tests that you do not distribute, we recommend maintaining two different copies of your reference solution and use symlinks for all files except `itests.include` and the additional test files.
+There is a method for having "hidden" integration tests that are not distributed to students.
+Hidden integration tests can be placed in the appropriate section in `itests.include` and the test name must end with `_H`.

 Because memory management is such an important part of coding in a low-level language, the script also runs each test in Valgrind/Memcheck to check for